Taming-the-BEAST/Skyline-plots/README.md

 ### BEAST2 - Bayesian Evolutionary Analysis Sampling Trees 2

-BEAST2 is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees {% cite Bouckaert2014 --file Skyline-plots/master-refs %}.
-This tutorial uses the BEAST2 version 2.5.x.
+BEAST2 ([http://www.beast2.org](http://www.beast2.org)) is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees.
+This tutorial is written for BEAST v{{ page.beastversion }} {% cite Bouckaert2014 --file Skyline-plots/master-refs %}.

 ### BEAUti - Bayesian Evolutionary Analysis Utility

-BEAUti is a graphical user interface tool for generating BEAST2 XML configuration files.
+BEAUti2 is a graphical user interface tool for generating BEAST2 XML configuration files.

+Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs on all platforms.
+For us it simply means that the interface will be the same on all platforms.
+The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
+BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### Tracer

-[Tracer](http://tree.bio.ed.ac.uk/software/tracer) is used to summarise the posterior estimates of the various parameters sampled by the Markov chain.
-This program can be used for visual inspection and assessment of convergence.
-It helps to quickly view median estimates 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
-It also helps to visualise potential parameter correlations.
+Tracer ([http://beast.community/tracer](http://beast.community/tracer)) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
+This program can be used for visual inspection and to assess convergence.
+It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
+It can also be used to investigate potential parameter correlations.
+We will be using Tracer v{{ page.tracerversion }}.

 ### R

 We will be using [R](\href{https://www.r-project.org) to analyze the output of the birth-death skyline plot.
-We will start the provided R script from the terminal, hence there is no need for applications like RStudio, which provides a graphical user interface for R. If you prefer using RStudio feel free to do so.
+We will start the provided R-script from the terminal, hence there is no need for applications like RStudio, which provides a graphical user interface for R. If you prefer using RStudio feel free to do so.

 ----